drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/03-building-the-blog/01-choosing-a-starting-point.md

 - Gem-based themes hide most files until you override them; `bundle info <theme>` shows you where they actually live.
 - Read a theme's `_layouts`, `_includes`, and `_sass` *before* adopting it, so you know what overrides you'll need.
 - For an engineering blog, the default recommendation is `minima` plus selective overrides - the rest of this module assumes that path.
-- You've outgrown a theme when the colour tokens, typography, or markup you want to change don't have hooks; that's the signal to fork or replace, not before.
+- You've outgrown a theme when the color tokens, typography, or markup you want to change don't have hooks; that's the signal to fork or replace, not before.

 Next, **Customising layouts and styles without forking the whole theme** - the exact override workflow that keeps your diff with the theme gem small.